 - Make the cheese sauce by blending water, cashews, salt, nutmeg, lemon juice and nutritional yeast in a blender and transfer to a saucepan.
 Cook over medium heat and stir constantly.
 It will thicken within 2 - 5 mins.

 - Add the xanthan gum and continue stirring for another minute.
 You can find xanthan gum in the baking aisle of any well-stocked supermarket.
 It is needed to give the mass a stretchy and cheesy consistency.

 - Pour the cheese sauce onto the cooked vegetable mixture and stir until evenly combined.
 Set it aside and let it cool down.

 - Meanwhile, prepare the puff pastry.
 It can be bought both in a block or already rolled out.
 If you buy it in a block roll it out very thinly.
 About 3mm (1/10 inch).

-- Fill each quiche with about 1 heaped tbsp of the cheesy vegetable mass and spread it evenly.
+- Fill each quiche with about 1 heaped tablespoon of the cheesy vegetable mass and spread it evenly.
 Make sure to keep it thin.
 Not more than twice the thickness of the puff pastry.
 Sprinkle the quiches with a dash of salt and pepper.

 - Bake them in a preheated oven at 180°C / 350°F for 20 mins until the puff pastry turns golden brown.